DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/fees-and-funding-for-non-uk-trainees.md

 Fees:

-* cost £36,000 at their most expensive
+* cost a maximum of about £36,000
-* average at £14,765
+* cost an average of £14,765

+Most non-UK candidates will not be eligible for financial support to help with fees.

 You’ll also have to cover your living costs.

-Most non-UK candidates will not be eligible for financial support to help with fees.

 ## Financial support for Irish citizens or those with settled status